What is data virtualization?

 Because data virtualization software platforms view data sources in such an agnostic manner, they have a wide range of use cases.
 For example, the centralized management aspect can be used to support data governance initiatives or make it easier to test and deploy data-driven business analytics apps.

-Data virtualization software can also play a role in managing who is able to access certain data sources and who is not.
-Perhaps one of the most important reasons for deploying data virtualization software, however, is to support business objectives that require stakeholders to view a single source of truth (SSOT) in the most cost-efficient manner possible.
+Data virtualization software can also play a role in managing who can access certain data sources and who cannot.
+Perhaps one of the most important reasons for deploying data virtualization software is to support business objectives that require stakeholders to view a single source of truth (SSOT) in the most cost-efficient manner possible.

 Data virtualization vs. data federation

 Some vendors use the labels data virtualization and data federation interchangeably.
-To developers, however, they can mean slightly different things.
+To developers, they can mean slightly different things.
 The goal of data federation technology is to aggregate heterogeneous data from disparate sources and view it in a consistent manner from a single point of access.
-The term data virtualization, however, simply means that the technical information about the data has been hidden.
+The term data virtualization simply means the technical information about the data has been hidden.